zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 _Disclosure: I am both an employee of Netlify and the creator/maintainer of Eleventy._

 [{% indieAvatar "https://sebastienlorber.com/" %}Sebastien Lorber](https://sebastienlorber.com/) has put together an [incredible repository of research results](https://github.com/slorber/trailing-slash-guide) showing how this works on a variety of popular hosts and static site generators.
 I’ll reference this data throughout this post.
+Sebastien also included results for a variety of different configuration options on those different platforms.
+I used platform-default behavior for this post.

 ### Writing `resource/index.html`